"What?!" Jennifer gasped. "Missing? Are you sure?"

 "To keep us safe!"
 Albert said firmly.

-"The other thing that's going to happen is the security company is going to add two cameras - one for the back yard, and one for the alley behind the coach house.
-They're also going to do some upgrades on the motion sensors.
+"The other thing that's going to happen is the security company is going to add two cameras -- one for the back yard, and one for the alley behind the coach house.
+They're also going to upgrade the motion sensors.
 And, if Jennifer and Josie want, add an alarm system to the coach house."

-"We talked about it, and we think that's a good idea," Jennifer said.
+"We discussed it, and we think that's a good idea," Jennifer said.

 "And the cell phone for Jesse?"